-Lack of access to nature, or nature-deficit disorder, can have a negative impact on children’s mental and physical wellbeing.
-This is a particular issue for young people growing up in disadvantaged urban areas without the transportation or finances needed to visit nature parks.
-But nature doesn’t only exist in parks, it is around us everywhere, from trees on street corners to the weeds growing through cracks in the pavement or an empty factory site overgrown with brambles..
+Lack of access to nature, or nature-deficit disorder, has a negative impact on young people’s mental and physical health.
+But nature doesn’t only exist in parks and grand landscapes it is around us everyday; from trees on street corners to the weeds growing through cracks in the pavement or an empty factory site overgrown with brambles.

-1) Encourage your child to notice and engage with the nature around them.
+1) Encourage young people to notice and engage with the nature around them.
 Nature can be found everywhere – from wild spaces through to parks, gardens and window boxes.
-You could point out examples of nature – such as trees – as you travel to and from school.
-This helps your child connect to everyday nature that is accessible to them.
+Point out examples of nature – such as trees – as you travel to and from school.

-3) Give your child space to roam.
-Children love to explore.
-When you are in an outdoor space, let them ‘lead expedition’.
-Follow them as they understand the space and discover it for themselves.
+3) Give young people space to roam.
+Young people love to explore.
+When you are in an outdoor space, let them go on an adventure.
+Follow their lead as they understand the space and discover it for themselves.

 4) Set challenges.
 We all love to collect things.
 When you are out on a walk keep an eye out for objects that you could collect as mementos or to make something creative with.